How to Generate Subtitles with Accurate Timestamps

 • Text content (the spoken words)

-This precision is what allows video players to sync captions perfectly with the audio.
+That precision is what lets video players sync captions to the audio.

 Why Timestamp Accuracy Matters